xtreme-d/relion-tutorial-simplified/4-3 Template Based Picking.md

 Once you have found the perfect set of parameters - you can proceed to the next step.

 **NOTE**: Initial running with FOM map writing could take much time.
-It's because writing a FOM map is very expansive for computational resources, and RELION cannot make it in parallel.
+It's because writing a FOM map is very expensive for computational resources, and RELION cannot make it in parallel.

 ## Step 11/29 - Template Based Auto-Picking